panglesd/slipshow/docs/editor-setup.rst

 listed).

-A setting is available to configure if you want to set up the preview to be updated on save, or on each file change.
+A setting is available to configure if you want to set up the preview to be updated on save, or on each file change, available through the settings.

 Other editors
 =============